 Experienced travelers love the Chase Sapphire Reserve.
 It earns 3x points on travel and dining, and the points are worth 50% more when booking travel through Chase.
 Plus, you receive airport lounge access and a $300 travel credit each year that covers any travel expenses, including flights, hotels, and other travel purchases.

 You’re reimbursed up to $100 every four years for the application fees for Global Entry or TSA PreCheck.

 Citi AAdvantage Executive World Elite Mastercard

 Frequent fliers with American Airlines love this card because it includes Admirals Club access for the primary cardholder and all authorized users.
 It earns 2x miles on American Airlines purchases and 1x miles everywhere else.
-Cardholders earn 10,000 Elite Qualifying Miles every year that you spend $40,000 on the card.
+Cardholders earn 10,000 Loyalty Points every year you spend $40,000 on the card.
 Plus, cardholders receive priority boarding, free checked bags, and 25% savings on inflight food and beverages.

 Every five years, you’ll be reimbursed up to $100 for Global Entry or TSA PreCheck application fees.